World Bank cancels business report after investigation

 “I disagree fundamentally with the findings and interpretations of the Investigation of Data Irregularities as it relates to my role in the World Bank’s Doing Business report of 2018,” Georgieva said in a statement.

 The World Bank, headquartered in Washington, is one of the world’s biggest sources of development funding.
-“Doing Business,” which looks at taxes, regulation and other business conditions, is cited by some governments in trying to attract investment.
+“Doing Business,” which looks at taxes, red tape, regulation and other business conditions, is cited by some governments in trying to attract investment.
+It ranks countries on factors such as how straightforward or burdensome it is to register a business, legally enforce a contract, resolve a bankruptcy, get an electrical connection or obtain construction permits.

+Timothy Ash, senior emerging market sovereign strategy strategist at fixed income manager BlueBay Asset Management, said he “cannot overestimate” the importance of the Doing Business report for banks and businesses trying to assess risk in a particular country.

+“Any quantitative model of country risk has built this in to ratings,” he said.
+“Money and investments are allocated on the back of this series.”

 China has tried over the past two decades to increase its influence over international institutions including the IMF, World Health Organization and their policies.